 There are no fees for borrowers on NFTfi.
-The NFTfi service fee for Lenders is 5% of the interest earned by Lenders on successful loans.
-In the case of a loan default, there is no service fee.
+The NFTfi protocol fee for lenders is 5% of the interest earned by lenders on loans.
+In the case of a loan default, there is no protocol fee.

 Yes, to simplify your loan analysis or tax reporting, you can download loan data in a CSV file: Navigate to your Account and click the Loans tab.
 Click the “Export in CSV” button, and you will retrieve your loan data.

 NFTfi currently only supports the Ethereum blockchain.
 That being said, we have an ambitious multi-chain strategy.

 Yes, V2 of the NFTfi protocol supports EIP-1271, a standard way for contracts to verify if a provided signature is valid when an account is a smart contract.
 Our smart contracts and SDK support Gnosis Safe multi-sig, but the dApp is not yet supported.